Lattice-Based Dynamic $k$-Times Anonymous Authentication with Attribute-Based Credentials: Preliminary

 \subsection{Building Blocks}

-In addition, our construction is based on several cryptographic schemes, including weak pseudorandom function (wPRF) with efficient protocols, non-interactive zero-knowledge arguments of knowledge (NIZKAoK), signature with efficient protocols (SEP), static accumulator scheme, and dynamic accumulator scheme.
+The following cryptographic primitives form the core building blocks of our construction: weak pseudorandom function with efficient protocols, non-interactive zero-knowledge arguments of knowledge, signature with efficient protocols, static accumulator scheme, and dynamic accumulator scheme.

-\subsubsection{Weak pseudorandom function with efficient protocols}
+\subsubsection{Weak Pseudorandom Function with Efficient Protocols}

-Our construction uses the wPRF with efficient protocols constructed in \cite{Rupeng_wPRF}.
+Our construction employs the weak pseudorandom function (wPRF) with efficient protocols constructed in \cite{Rupeng_wPRF}.